This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It sounds crazy to leave one island for another, but that’s exactly what I did.

 There are two small islands off the east coast of Puerto Rico, each with major claims to fame.
 Vieques, the largest island other than Puerto Rico itself, is home to the brightest bioluminescent bay in the world.
 On the other hand, Culebra consistently wins prizes for having one of the world’s 10 best beaches.

 I couldn’t decide whether to spend my time in Culebra or Vieques so I did the only rational thing and visited both.

 Why Visit Either, Anyway?

 In my opinion, the beaches around San Juan aren’t great.
-They win points for being convenient (and, you know, for year-round tropical weather), but they don’t have that soft white sand and warm turquoise water that I dream about.
-You have to hop to either Vieques or Culebra for that.
+They win points for being convenient (and, you know, for year-round tropical weather), but they don’t have the soft white sand and warm turquoise water that I dream about.
+You have to head to either Vieques or Culebra for that.

 Both islands also offer a laidback vibe in the best of ways: there’s none of the crazy traffic you’ll find around San Juan, no crowds, and plenty of peace and quiet.
 Our goal on this trip was to “get away” from real life which meant I wanted to subtract stress and these destinations fit the bill.